This subject is featured in Issue #1 of The Luminous Landscape Video Journal

 I started photographing Antelope Canyon in 1986 when it was still relatively unknown and when one had to find the place on ones own.
 Now there are signs along the road, and tour guides, and the experience is quite different, although the place is just as magical.
 It took me years before I figured out how to photograph Antelope, what worked and what doesn't work, and what the place means to me.

-This image was done in 1995, after a three year absence from the Southwest, during a spring visit to the slot canyons.
+This image was done after a three year absence from the Southwest, during a spring visit to the slot canyons.
 It was taken in March or April.
 I have never been to Antelope on a bad day for photography.
 There is always some opportunity for a good photograph.
 I have heard many people tell me which time of year is the best time but I don't believe there is such as thing as the perfect time for any location.
 Certainly there are good times for certain types of photographs.
 But if one goes to a location with an opportunistic approach there are always wonderful things to do with it.
 Just think of it this way; What if this was the only and first time you were there?
 You would most likely find it wonderful and be motivated to take your best shots.
 This is how I approach most of my photography.
 I have become very opportunistic over the years, and although I plan to be there at particular times which I believe to offer unique opportunities, I also want to see what I can do when the timing and the light are not what I expect them to be.

 On that day the light was very subdued and the colors quite muted compared to some other instances when the canyon seemed to be on fire.
 I found this to be a great opportunity to take photos which required low contrast to work well, such as this one.
 To this day it is my only successful photo of Antelope in which the sky has color.
 I do like it, as the shape of the rock and that of the clouds remind me of a bird.